 ‘What if there was a way that I could apply memory techniques to remember if everything is off, shut, locked and closed after I’ve checked it?’

 So that was my ‘Dark Night of the Soul.’
 A quarter of a century of almost unbearable pain and anguish.

 Here’s the funny thing though.
 I had to go through ‘Hell’ in order to get others out.
 Every challenge I’ve ever had has served a purpose.

 I escaped the OCD prison and now I help others.

 But before we go into how and why the 4L’s system works I think it would be a good idea to check out Reddit.

-There are many comments about overcoming OCD checking.
-Although all of those solutions are different most share one thing in common.
+There are many comments about overcoming OCD checking in Reddit.
+Although all of those solutions are different most share at least one thing in common.
 The reason we’re searching Reddit is because real people with real OCD are trying to find real solutions to their illnesses.

 For example, I’ve been sitting upstairs for a couple of hours, but I had previously locked the front door.
 I say to myself that I have locked the door, and haven’t used it since, so I know it’s locked.
 This sounds hard, but I got to that stage by doing the following.

 So, there are 3 doors that serve as an entrance into my house.
 For me, each door was “100%”.
 So at the end of checking a door, I would say 100, 200, or 300, depending on how many doors I had checked.
 Saying it in a weird voice also allows you to remember doing it.
 There’s obviously going to be different ways of tackling the problem, but that was my way, and it’s working so far.